The Cost of Food

 The main reason some foods are astronomically expensive and some are so cheap you want to grab the entire shelf (from the research I’m doing) seems to be found in the ingredient listing for the item(s) you’re looking to buy.
 In my research one of the main reasons for food to be either expensive or cheap is the presence of Ultra-Processed Ingredients.

 If you go to your grocery store - or even a “quick market” type setting you’ll see so many “foods” that can sit on a shelf for YEARS.
 Think about that.
-Pop-Tarts, the aforementioned LIttle Debbies, cereals, some chips - their shelf life can be YEARS.
+Pop-Tarts, the aforementioned Little Debbies, cereals, some chips - their shelf life can be YEARS.
 And they’re CHEAP.
 So cheap.
 So much cheaper in fact than a head of Romaine lettuce or a bag of carrots or apples.

 Ultra-Processed Ingredients and Ultra-Processed Foods make up the majority of the average American diet.
 (Which boggles my mind and makes me a bit sad.)
 In America over 20% of children are categorically overweight or obese.
 This level has tripled since the 1990s and it’s the highest level it’s ever been for our kids.
-Today at least 60% of our kids’ calories come from foods containing these ultra-processed ingredients.
+Today at least 60% (most food experts say 80%) of our kids’ calories come from foods containing these ultra-processed ingredients.
 The more processing you do to a food, the less nutritious it becomes.
 The less “usable” it is for our bodies.
 The more foreign it is the less our body is able to use it for nutrition which brings about all kinds of issues including digestive issues and obesity.

 So what are these ingredients?
 Things like xantham gum, guar gum, emulsifiers and glycerine.
 Palm stearin, palm kernel oil and emulsifiers.
 (Here I need to say that every time I type this list into my laptop my computer changes the word to another because IT DOESN’T RECOGNIZE THE WORD AS AN ACTUAL WORD.
 And what does that say about it being an actual food???)

 Right.
 They are cheaper to purchase at the outset.
 But are they the most inexpensive option for the long haul?
-I tell people a lot (And it’s not jut me saying this.
-People like Michael Pollan and Joel Salatin say the same day in and day out.) that you will either pay for your health up front with quality food or on the back end with pharmacological intervention.
+I tell people a lot that you will either pay for your health up front with quality food or on the back end with pharmacological intervention.
+(And it’s not jut me saying this.
+People like Michael Pollan and Joel Salatin say the same day in and day out.)
 Yes cheap food is cheap and it’s cheap for a reason!
 You CAN purchase cheap food!
 You can get your calories from cheap food with modified and ultra-processed ingredients!
 And you will pay for them on the back end with doctor’s visits and medication.
 (Did you know the average Tennessee adult takes 17.3 prescription medications??
 The US average is slightly lower at 11.3 prescription medications - that’s still a LOT.)

 You can also purchase high-quality food grown and raised as locally as possible and not take ANY prescriptions.
 It’s really your choice and you get to vote for your choice three times each day with your dollars!

 So that’s one of the main reasons our food system is whacked out these days.
-The presence of, or lack of presence, of ultra-processed ingredients.
+The presence of, or lack of presence of, ultra-processed ingredients.

 I hope that helps some.
 I know it doesn’t answer all the questions or issues going on with our food system.
 But I hope it answers something for you.
 Makes something clearer.
 Or even makes you want to dig deeper.
 These issues are complex and the solutions to these issues won’t be found, I don’t think, in a tweet, a GIF or a meme.
 The issues are so much deeper and more complex and the solutions will be as well.
 We need time and space to dig into the issues and find the answers.
 We owe it to ourselves and our kids.